 - Department of City Planning

-- April 2017 the Saw Mill Creek Pilot Wetland Mitigation Bank received it Army Corps of Engineers Section 10 and Section 404 permits
+- April 2017: The Saw Mill Creek Pilot Wetland Mitigation Bank received its Army Corps of Engineers Section 10 and Section 404 permits

-- Spring 2016 the Mitigation Banking Instrument was approved by New Yorks State Department of State and Environmental Conservation and by the Army Corps of Engineers
+- Spring 2016: The Mitigation Banking Instrument was approved by New York State Department of State and Environmental Conservation and by the Army Corps of Engineers

 About Mitigation Banking

 - The Saw Mill Creek Pilot will leverage public and private economic investment to fund healthier wetlands

 - Nationally, over 960,000 acres have been restored and preserved through 1,000 similar projects in 28 states

 - The National Research Council, the Society of Wetland Scientists, and the Environmental Law Institute endorse this method as the most successful approach to offset unavoidable wetlands losses